w3c/adapt/explainers/symbols.md

 * Providing a way to define new concepts (the [W3C AAC Symbol Registry](#the-w3c-aac-symbol-registry), described below, provides a list of available concepts).

 > [!CAUTION]
+> The first point here is no longer the case as the font is the mechanism that does the mapping to the appropriate symbol set for the user.
+Symbol set providers are expected to provide fonts for their symbol sets containing these mappings.
+An online tool could be created for easy creation of these fonts.
+>
 > The last point here contradicts the inclusion of the registry section in this document; perhaps a better way to explain it would be to say that we're not relying on _content authors_ to provide an exhaustive list of concepts&mdash;rather that we have one, from Bliss, in the form of the registry.

 ## Important notes on symbols and rendering